iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/01-introduction.md

 ## Storage Costs and Deposits

-You need to take into account that NFT Output as any other UTXOs need to be stored by [Hornet Nodes](https://wiki.iota.org/shimmer/hornet/welcome), so there is a [storage cost](https://wiki.iota.org/shimmer/iotajs/tutorials/value-transactions/introduction/#storage-costs-and-deposits).
+You need to take into account that NFT Output, as any other UTXOs, need to be stored by [Hornet Nodes](https://wiki.iota.org/shimmer/hornet/welcome), so there is a [storage cost](https://wiki.iota.org/shimmer/iotajs/tutorials/value-transactions/introduction/#storage-costs-and-deposits).